 Penrhos Feilw Standing Stones

-A pair of ancient standing stones stands in an exposed position at the foot of Holyhead Mountain, on Holy Island, Anglesey.
+Penrhos Feilw Standing Stones are a pair of ancient standing stones standing in an exposed position at the foot of Holyhead Mountain, on Holy Island, Anglesey.
 The stones date to around 2000 BCE and are in very good condition.
-Both stones are about 10-11 feet high and stand about 10 feet apart.
+Both stones are about 10-11 feet high and they stand about 10 feet apart.

-One theory is that they are aligned to face Holyhead Mountain, another that their true focus is the opposite direction, toward Snowdonia.
+One theory is that the stones are aligned to face Holyhead Mountain, another that their true focus is the opposite direction, toward Snowdonia.

 Another conjecture is that the stones were once part of a larger funerary arrangement, but if so, there is no evidence of any other remains on the site.
 However, the location is wonderful, and the views are fabulous.